-Date Updated: May 2013
+Date Updated: July 2020

-In order to achieve in education, students must stay at school, be engaged and interested in their learning.
-All schools face the constant challenge of ensuring that all students feel they belong and are encouraged to participate at school.
-This is the foundation for motivation, interest and achievement in learning.
+In order to achieve in education, students must be engaged and interested in learning.
+For many students this means staying at school.
+All schools face the constant challenge of ensuring that students feel they belong and are encouraged to participate.
+This promotes motivation, interest and achievement in learning.